braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/content_cards.md

 - If you need to configure your game object listener at runtime, use `AppboyBinding.ConfigureListener()` and specify `BrazeUnityMessageType.CONTENT_CARDS_UPDATED`.

-Note, on iOS you will additionally need to make a call to `AppboyBinding.RequestContentCardsRefresh()` to start receiving data in your game object listener.
+Note, you will additionally need to make a call to `AppboyBinding.RequestContentCardsRefresh()` to start receiving data in your game object listener on iOS.

 ## Parsing Content Cards